 What’s the difference between references and in-text citations?

-- show the full details of the sources of information you used for your assignment
+- show the full details of the sources of information you used for your assessment

-- are listed alphabetically (usually by author or editor) at the end of your assignment.
+- are listed alphabetically (usually by author or editor) at the end of your assessment.

-Note: Put your reference list at the end of your assignment, starting on a new page labelled 'References'.
+Note: Put your reference list at the end of your assessment, starting on a new page labelled 'References'.

 - are used when you quote or paraphrase a source